Upstream#

 load balancing algorithm.
 Values from multiple connections are separated by commas and colons, similar to

-addresses in the $upstream_addr variable. stores fields from the end of the response obtained from the upstream server.Configuration Example#
+addresses in the $upstream_addr variable. keeps fields from the end of the response obtained from the upstream server.Configuration Example#

 upstream backend {